danprince/danthedev.com/posts/2022-05-01-javascripts-dependency-problem.md

 Isn't this the point of abstraction, after all?
 You don't need to understand internal combustion engines and fuel injectors to drive a car.

 But corporate entities manufacture those engines with legal guarantees, regulatory frameworks, and an international reputation to maintain.
-When an engine fails, mandatory insurance covers recovery, diagnosis, and repair.
+When an engine fails, insurance covers recovery, diagnosis, and repair.

 There are no regulatory guarantees for third-party code.
 When a product-crippling bug appears in the middle of the night, you aren't insured, and there's no one to sue.
 There's no recovery team coming.